xebadevs/GamingFinder/README.md

 ## Technical Comments
 I prioritized an orderly arrangement of the components: their location in the various folders, their names and their content.
+Same thing about the routes on the url.

 Also I tried to make the code clean and readable for any user.